 “Last night I was overwhelmed with our struggle of night wakings and walking him back to bed without saying a word.
 I read your article and tried to think about struggles our 3 year old child be going through.
 At his 4:30 waking, I talked to him to let him know that it’s time for sleep and that mommy and daddy are sleeping, but still here for him.
 I assured him I was close by and asked if leaving the door open would help and he responded with yes.
 I let him make that decision and he seemed to be comforted by that and stayed and slept in bed until almost 7.
 He’s woken up a happier kid and my husband is surprised at how well he is doing.” -Sutha Burke

-1. Experiment with your child’s nap and bed times
+1. Experiment with naps and bedtimes

-Many of us mistakenly think of nighttime sleep as isolated.
-That our kids’ resistance to sleep centers only within the evening hours.
+Many of us mistakenly think of nighttime sleep as isolated—that our kids’ resistance to sleep centers only within the evening hours.

 “I can relate to your stories so much.
 Your tip really got me, because I know it and need to put it into practice more.
 Thanks for all your expertise and wisdom, I really feel like you ‘get it’ when it comes to this struggle.” -Clare Miller

-3. Help your child feel confident sleeping alone
+2. Help your child feel confident sleeping alone

 Thing is, you run into several sleeping problems with this arrangement.